ekvedaras/class-factory/README.md

 [![Tests](https://github.com/ekvedaras/class-factory/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/ekvedaras/class-factory/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/ekvedaras/class-factory.svg?style=flat-square)](https://packagist.org/packages/ekvedaras/class-factory)

-A factory class that uses passes each property directly to constructor.
+A factory class that passes each property directly to constructor.
-This way your class does not need to deal received array create itself from and there is no reflection magic involved.
+This way your class does not need to deal with received array to create itself from and there is no reflection magic involved.
 This is mostly useful for creating plain classes like value objects, entities, DTOs, etc.

 ## Installation